-Twelve-months after their review, 28% of doctors reported making changes to their PDP, 20% of doctors reported they had changed how they managed their PDP and 20% had changed their PDP to make it more useful (Figure 26).
+Twelve-months after their review, 28% of doctors reported making changes to their PDP, 21% of doctors reported they had changed how they managed their PDP and 20% had changed their PDP to make it more useful (Figure 26).

 Figure 26.
-Doctors reporting changes to their professional development plans post-RPR and after 12-months (n = 162).
+Doctors reporting changes to their professional development plans post-RPR and after 12-months (First RPR only) (n = 178).